 In the following video, the most famous part of the Moldau theme enters at exactly 1:00:

 In spite of the pretty melody line, I sometimes couldn't get kids real excited about polishing the first level of this piece until I added words to it.
-Yes, the words of the two verses may seem a trifle obvious ("It's a river!
-Flowing through ancient Bohemia!") but the mention of castles, mermaids, and old legends are just enough to engage the imagination of children and hook them into the intricacies of the melodic twists.
+The mention of castles, mermaids, and old legends are just enough to engage the imagination of children and hook them into the intricacies of the melodic twists.

 Here is my very easiest version of this melody, using notes that beginners should be very familiar with: